 “Why would JellyBeans want to send me a lost dog?
 That doesn’t make sense.”

-“Is not lost, is kidnapped.”
+“Is not lost, is kidnapped from little girl.”

 “Kidnapped, you’re telling me JellyBeans kidnapped someone’s dog?”